Princeton-LSI-ResearchComputing/tracebase/.github/pull_request_template.md

   - [x] [New/changed method tests implemented/updated *(or no change)*](https://github.com/Princeton-LSI-ResearchComputing/tracebase/blob/main/CONTRIBUTING.md#test-implementation)
   - [x] Added changes to *Unreleased* section of [`changelog.md`](https://github.com/Princeton-LSI-ResearchComputing/tracebase/blob/main/changelog.md).
   - [x] [Migrations created & committed *(or no change)*](https://github.com/Princeton-LSI-ResearchComputing/tracebase/blob/main/CONTRIBUTING.md#migration-process)

-^ *Reviews must be completed within the review period (in work time) from the* *time of the review request.
-If the (re-)review period lapses, the author* *must reach out to reviewers or request merge in a meeting.
-Requests for more* *time must have a deadline (defaulting to the review period).
-If the review* *period lapses again, as long as blocking issues are responded to, all other* *merge requirements are met, and the pull request has not been closed/rejected* *by any reviewer, the author may merge the PR.
-PRs may not be put on hold for* *longer than the review period.*